ysyk2021/the-power-of-feedback-giving-and-receiving-constructive-criticism-for-professional-growth/src/chapter-3-3.md

-# Exploring the Relationship between Feedback and Personal Responsibility

 Understanding the relationship between feedback and personal responsibility is essential for receiving and giving feedback effectively.
 By taking ownership of our actions and behaviors, we can use feedback as a tool for growth and development.